Anisotropic Ginzburg-Landau model for superconductivity with five-dimensional operators: Final Remarks

 The London's depth penetration is drastically modified by the presence of the Lorentz-violating contributions.
 Here we have considered two cases, namely, the constant $W$ parameter case and a position-dependent $W(\bf{x})$ case.
 For both cases we have depicted the behaviour of the magnetic field inside the superconductor in order to investigate the influence of the Lorentz-violating term in the Meissner effect.

 Finally, it was evident that under certain conditions controlled by the Lorentz-violating contribution, there exists a first-order phase transition between the superconducting state and an insulating state.
-It is important to highlight here the Lorentz-violating parameter $W$ plays the role of local impurities that could break the homogeneity and isotropy of the system as a whole.
+It is important to highlight here that the Lorentz-violating parameter $W$ plays the role of local impurities that could break the homogeneity and isotropy of the system as a whole.
+Also, it is worth to mention that the addition of new terms violating Lorentz symmetry, whether in the pure scalar sector \cite{Furtado:2020iom}, or through different couplings between the scalar sector and the gauge sector or even direct modifications in the pure gauge sector, as proposed by other types of electrodynamics, should lead to results completely different from those presented here.
+Such additional terms directly impact the equations for the scalar and gauge fields, from which the quantities calculated here are derived.
+Specifically, we expect modifications both in the critical magnetic field $H_{c2}$ for a type II superconductor and in the behavior of the magnetic field within the superconductor, i.e., related to the London penetration depth.
+In fact, this will be a subject of investigation in future works.

 \acknowledgments

 JF would like to thank the Fundação Cearense de Apoio ao Desenvolvimento Cient\'{i}fico e Tecnol\'{o}gico (FUNCAP) under the grant PRONEM PNE0112-00085.01.00/16 for financial support and Gazi University for the kind hospitality.